 What are Irises?

-Irises are perennial herbaceous plants that grow from a fleshy root bulb or creeping rhizomes.
-They produce intricate, multiple flower segments that are gently-scented.
-Flowers are naturally blue-violet, but can also be found in colors such as white, pink and yellow.
-With long, basal leaves and erect flower stems, they can be mistaken for lily plants when not in bloom.
+Iris are perennial herbaceous plants that grow from fleshy root bulbs or creeping rhizomes.
+They produce intricate, multiple flower segments that gently scent.
+Flowers are naturally blue-violet, but can also found in colors such as white, pink and yellow.
+With long, basal leaves and erect flower stems, they can mistake for lily plants when not in bloom.

 Irises grow wild in certain areas and have also been bred for ornamental use, with a range of physical characteristics present.
 The larger and more showy garden irises are popular choices for filling public and home garden spaces.
 Different types of irises include: